petersulyok/diskinfo/docs/source/intro.rst

      /dev/sda
      /dev/sdb

-It means they can refer a different physical disk after a reboot.
+It means they can refer to a different physical disk after a reboot.
 Read more about this topic at `Arch Linux wiki: Persistent block device naming
 <https://wiki.archlinux.org/title/persistent_block_device_naming>`_.

-On the other hand, there are real persistent ways to refer disk or block devices in Linux:
+On the other hand, there are persistent ways to refer to a disk or block device in Linux:

     1. `by-id` path: it can be found in `/dev/disk/by-id` directory and it is constructed with disk serial numbers::